lumentut/db2_query/README.md

 ```

 ## Usage
 Note: Version 0.1.0 use `Db2Query` namespace.
-Please use `DB2Query` in versions other than it.
+Please use `DB2Query` in versions greater than it.

 ### Basic Usage
 Create query class that inherit from `DB2Query::Base` in `app/queries` folder